 - Reliability: MoCA connections are much more stable and consistent than Wi‑Fi, which can be affected by interference and signal degradation.

-- Latency: With MoCA, you can enjoy lower latency compared to Wi-Fi.
-This is particularly beneficial for activities like online gaming and video streaming, where responsiveness is crucial.
+- Latency: Lower, steadier latency than Wi‑Fi—useful for online gaming and streaming where responsiveness is crucial.

 MoCA Standards

-Since its introduction in 2006, MoCA technology has undergone several revisions, with each new standard bringing improvements in speed and features.
-Here’s a summary of the key MoCA standards:
+Since its introduction in 2006, MoCA has undergone several revisions.
+Below is a summary of key standards and what they mean in practice.

 Equipment Needed for a MoCA Network